-Services that are covered for you What you must pay when you get these services Wealth and wellness education programs In-Network This plan covers the following health and wellness education programs: You pay a \$0 copay for nutritional counseling.
-Nutritional Counseling You pay a \$0 copay for Telehealth counseling visit.
-Services are covered as dictated by physician's treatment plan.
-Either group or individual sessions are You pay a \$0 copay for access to participating fitness facilities and programs. covered based on needs, physician treatment plan, and available services Out-of-Network appropriate for the member based on the physician's treatment plan.
-You pay a \$0 copay for nutritional counseling.
+What you must pay when you Services that are covered for you get these services Health and wellness education programs See Covered Medical and Hospital Benefits Chart in the Summary of Benefits This plan covers the following health and wellness education programs: Nutritional Counseling • Services are covered as dictated by physician's treatment plan.
+Either group or individual sessions are covered based on needs, physician treatment plan, and available services appropriate for the member based on the physician's treatment plan.
 Mindful Program supports the behavioral and emotional part of helping you manage your health.
-You pay a \$0 copay for access to participating fitness facilities and programs. • A 24-hour Mindful Advocate is available to assist by calling the Behavioral Health number on the back of your ID Card.
-Health Club Membership/Fitness classes through SilverSneakers® Locate a fitness facility or take virtual fitness classes online at SilverSneakers.com • You may also order a home workout kit by calling Silver Sneakers at 1-888-423-4632 (TTY: 711)
+A 24-hour Mindful Advocate is available to assist by calling the Behavioral Health number on the back of your ID Card.
+Health Club Membership/Fitness classes through SilverSneakers® • Locate a fitness facility or take virtual fitness classes online at SilverSneakers.com

+You may also order a home work out kit by calling Silver Sneakers at 1-888-423-4632

+(TTY: 711)